nishlumi/microstudio-library-gameui/doc/doc.md

 # GameUI Library

-**version:** 1.0.0
+**version:** 1.0.1

 ## Overview

-This library allows for the easy implementation of common UI elements.
+This is a library that allows you to easily implement common UI elements.

 * Buttons
 * Checkboxes
 * Text
 * Dialogs
 * Listboxes
-*   Cursor movement between UIs
+* Cursor movement between UI elements
-*   And many other UI elements
+* And many other UI components

 You can easily implement and manage these.